harrycresswell/harry/content/writing/instagram-hugo-website.md

 ```

-This is what we’ll need to build the feed in our Hugo project, so let’s now turn to Hugo.
-At this point I’m assuming you have an existing Hugo project to work with.
+This is what we’ll need to build the feed in our Hugo project, so let’s turn to Hugo next.
+I’ll assume you have an existing Hugo project to work with.

 ## Building an Instagram feed in Hugo